stakater/grafana-cloud-ansible-operator/README.md

 oc apply -f your-config-file.yaml
 ```

-3. Modes of Operation:
+1. Modes of Operation:

-The provisionMode in the spec can be one of the following two values:
+The `provisionMode` in the spec can be one of the following two values:

-hubAndSpoke: Use this when you have the operator installed on a central Hub cluster, and you intend for it to manage Grafana OnCall integrations on multiple Spoke clusters.
+* `hubAndSpoke`: Use this when you have the operator installed on a central Hub cluster, and you intend for it to manage Grafana OnCall integrations on multiple Spoke clusters.
-standaloneCluster: This is used when the operator is handling Grafana OnCall integration for a single cluster, where it's installed and operated.
+* `standaloneCluster`: This is used when the operator is handling Grafana OnCall integration for a single cluster, where it's installed and operated.

-Here's how you would set the provisionMode for a standalone cluster:
+Here's how you would set the `provisionMode` for a standalone cluster:

 ```
 spec:
   provisionMode: standaloneCluster
 ```

 The operator adapts its behavior based on this directive, ensuring that your Grafana On Call integrations are set up and managed in a way that's optimal for your organizational architecture and needs.

 ### Monitoring and Troubleshooting